 The interesting thing about this classic is the majority of it is told through the perspective of Weapon X’s scientists – the same people who abducted and dehumanised him.
 As a result, it becomes a survival horror, with a rage-filled Wolverine looking for revenge.

 Weapon X is now a cornerstone story for the Marvel Universe.
-It has been revisited in many time in stories for Wolverine, Deadpool, Captain America, and others.
+It has been revisited in many stories for Wolverine, Deadpool, Captain America, and others.

 Trade Paperback: Wolverine: Weapon X